 The Technical Services Manager's main functions are to see to it that residents have basic services.
-The Manager responsible for this unit currently is Katlego Mokgalagadi as she is acting.
+The Manager responsible for this unit currently is Sekhoane Benjamin Sehole .
 The unit is responsible for:

 - Library Services

 - Traffic Services

 - Provision of Basic Services

 - Maintenance of all infrastructure